-World Asthma Foundation “Defeating Asthma Series uncovers New Hope for Asthma Managementant
+World Asthma Foundation “Defeating Asthma Series Uncovers New Hope for Asthma Management

 In this interview with Rodney Dietert, PhD Cornell University Professor Emeritus, Health Scientist Head of Translational Science + Education for SEED and the Author of the Human Super-Organism How the Microbiome is Revolutionizing the Pursuit of a Healthy Life we learn about the benefits of Sustainable Healthcare and what we should be thinking about to get there.